HayerLab/Marshall-Burghardt-SciAdv2024/edge velocity heatmaps/README.txt

-Edge_trackingedits used in the following figures:
+Edge_tracking used in the following figures:

 Fig 1C
 Fig 2 A-E (b)